What’s the Difference Between Frozen Custard and Ice Cream?

 The first time I encountered frozen custard was at Shake Shack in New York City.
-I am a sucker for any and all frozen, creamy treats, so when I saw custard on the menu, I was intrigued.
+I am a sucker for any and all frozen, creamy treats (like Popsicles and ice cream sandwiches) so when I saw custard on the menu, I was intrigued.
 Digging into a big cup after my burger, I was instantly in love.
 Extra-rich and dense, it was like the best gelato and soft serve I’d ever had joined forces.
-What is this magical stuff and how does it differ from ice cream?
+What is this magical stuff, and how does it differ from ice cream?

 The Difference Between Frozen Custard and Ice Cream

-According to the FDA, in order for ice cream to be called ice cream, it must contain a minimum of 10 percent milkfat by weight.
-Frozen custard, on the other hand, follows the same rules but also must contain 1.4 percent egg yolks by weight.
+According to the FDA, frozen custard follows the same rules as ice cream but also must contain 1.4 percent egg yolks by weight.
 That means egg yolks are a requirement in frozen custard, which makes for a richer, more luscious product.

 What really sets frozen custard apart from ice cream is just how dense it is.
 While ice cream has plenty of air whipped into it to make it light and airy, frozen custard doesn’t.

-This all comes down to the machine that's used.
-A professional ice cream machine actually churns air into the ice cream base as it freezes it.
-The ice cream is then usually placed in a freezer to completely firm up before it's scooped.
-But a professional custard machine works as little air as possible into the custard base, and the custard is typically served immediately from the machine at more of a soft-serve temperature, so it melts as soon as you take a bite.
+A professional custard machine works as little air as possible into the custard base, and the custard is typically served immediately from the machine at more of a soft-serve temperature, so it melts as soon as you take a bite.

 Most home cooks refer to frozen custard as ice cream, which is why many of our recipes at the Kitchn are also called ice cream, even though they contain egg yolks.
 Check out some of our favorite egg-based ice cream (aka custard) recipes.